Bruise: Treatment

-Treatment for light bruises is minimal and may include RICE (rest, ice, compression, and elevation), painkillers (particularly NSAIDs) and, later in recovery, light stretching exercises.
+Treatment for mild bruises is minimal and may include RICE (rest, ice, compression, and elevation), painkillers (particularly NSAIDs) and, later in recovery, light stretching exercises.
 Particularly, immediate application of ice while elevating the area may reduce or completely prevent swelling by restricting blood flow to the area and preventing internal bleeding.
 Rest and preventing re-injury is essential for rapid recovery.

 Very gently massaging the area and applying heat may encourage blood flow and relieve pain according to the gate control theory of pain, although causing additional pain may indicate the massage is exacerbating the injury.
 As for most injuries, these techniques should not be applied until at least three days following the initial damage to ensure all internal bleeding has stopped, because although increasing blood flow will allow more healing factors into the area and encourage drainage, if the injury is still bleeding this will allow more blood to seep out of the wound and cause the bruise to become worse.

+Treatment for serious-extreme bruises is highly different and complicated from mild bruises because had a potential warning sign of crush syndrome which accompanied with bone fractures later followed by rhabdomyolysis after earthquakes, work accidents, traffic accidents, hit by collapsing trees during tropical cyclones.
+For the victims of earthquakes, work accidents, traffic accidents with serious-extreme bruises — civilians whose acted as bystanders (not civilian humanitarian volunteers) must call firefighters/search-and-rescue teams first for non-medical technical evacuations then followed by paramedics for immediate, proper, careful medical evaluations at hospitals.